-    Veterans must have served at least one day in the active military, naval, or air service, and who was discharged or released under conditions other than dishonorable, are eligible for priority of service at each job center in the state.
+Veterans who served at least one day in the active military, naval, or air service, and who was discharged or released under conditions other than dishonorable, are eligible for priority of service.

-    Veterans with significant barriers to employment, as well as eligible spouses and caregivers, are eligible for specialized intensive services to obtain or retain employment.
-This is a federally defined category with services offered and administered by state employees veterans at Anchorage, Fairbanks, and Matanuska-Susitna job centers.
-These state specialists, who are also military veterans, provide intensive services including:
+Veterans with significant barriers to employment, as well as eligible spouses and caregivers, are eligible for individualized career services to obtain or retain employment.
+This is a federally defined category with services offered and administered by state employees at Anchorage, Fairbanks, and Matanuska-Susitna job centers.
+These veteran specialists provide individualized career services including:

 - Comprehensive and specialized assessments of skill levels and service needs.

 - Development of an individual employment plan to identify the employment goals.

 - Short term prevocational services that may include: development of learning skills, communication skills, interviewing skills, punctuality, personal maintenance skills, and professional conduct to prepare individuals for unsubsidized employment or training.